LuizScarlet/AEIC/README.md

 3. **Visual performance:**
    <p align="center"><img src="assets/p3.jpeg" width="100%"></p>
    <p></p>
 4. **Practical coding latency (ms)** on two kinds of GPUs and image resolutions.
 Both the encoding and decoding process include the autoregressive entropy coding with the entropy model.
-The best results are highlighted in **bold**, while the best results among ultra-low bitrate codec are <u>underlined</u>.
+The best results are highlighted in **bold**, while the best results among ultra-low bitrate codec are <ins>underlined</ins>.
 "OOM" means out of memory.
-We also report the <span style="color: red;">[encoding FPS]</span> for AEIC models:
+We also report the 🔴 **[encoding FPS]** for AEIC models:
    <p align="center"><img src="assets/p4.jpeg" width="100%"></p>
    <p></p>
 5. **Complexity** in parameters (M) and MACs (K) per pixel: